cloudflare/cloudflare-docs/content/style-guide/content-strategy/documentation-content-strategy/content-types/how-to.md

 ### Optional components

-[**Context**](/style-guide/content-strategy/documentation-content-strategy/component-attributes/context/): An introductory paragraph on the following steps and what they'll accomplish.
+[**Context**](/style-guide/content-strategy/documentation-content-strategy/component-attributes/context/): An introductory paragraph on the following steps and what they will accomplish.

 Provide context to the reader that is not in the section heading.

 End with a colon or a period.
 Use a colon if it immediately precedes the steps.
-Use a period if there's more material (such as a note) between the context and the procedure.
+Use a period if there is more material (such as a note) between the context and the procedure.

-Don't provide context for steps with a partial sentence that's completed by the numbered steps.
+Do not provide context for steps with a partial sentence that is completed by the numbered steps.

 [**Prerequisites**](/style-guide/content-strategy/documentation-content-strategy/component-attributes/prerequisites/): Tasks or conditions that must be completed before a user can complete a series of steps.